marionwalton/media-and-society/1_media.md

 {: .definition}
 Media include **physical media** which transmit aural, visual and tactile signals, over six thousand human **languages** and other resources used to convey meanings, and also the contemporary **media industries** such as social media platforms, news organisations,  and television networks.

-These all play important roles in transmitting and encoding messages between people as they communicate with one another.
+These media all play important roles in transmitting and encoding messages between people as they communicate with one another.

 We tend to think of media as print or electronic media, but people have been using media to communicate for a very long time.